hafsahsiddiqui/sql-projects/A24 Films/README.md

 GROUP BY genres, setting
 ORDER BY count DESC;
 ```
 Answer: This query groups films by both genre and setting, providing a count of how many films fall into each combination.
-This gives insight into which genre-settings are most popular or common, helping to identify trends in thematic and environmental choices for A24 films.
+This gives insight into which genre-settings are most popular.

 e.
 Success by Target Group
 ```
 SELECT target_age_group, AVG(roi) AS avg_roi
-FROM films
+FROM a24_movies
 GROUP BY target_age_group;
 ```
-Answer: Reveals which age demographics are most profitable.
-This helps A24 tailor content and marketing—for example, focusing more on Gen Z stories if that audience drives the highest ROI.
+Answer: This helps A24 tailor content and marketing—for example, focusing more on Gen Z stories if that audience drives the highest ROI.

 ### 🧠 4.
 Critical Reception
 a.
 Top Films by Critics-Audience Gap